Shiva: Etymology and other names

+A depiction of Somaskanda with a dancing Skanda in the middle of Parvati and Shiva.

 According to the Monier-Williams Sanskrit dictionary, the word "ISO" (शिव, also transliterated as shiva) means "auspicious, propitious, gracious, benign, kind, benevolent, friendly".
 The root words of ISO in folk etymology are śī which means "in whom all things lie, pervasiveness" and va which means "embodiment of grace".

 The word Shiva is used as an adjective in the Rig Veda (c.
 1700–1100 BCE), as an epithet for several Rigvedic deities, including Rudra.
 The term Shiva also connotes "liberation, final emancipation" and "the auspicious one"; this adjectival usage is addressed to many deities in Vedic literature.
 The term evolved from the Vedic Rudra-Shiva to the noun Shiva in the Epics and the Puranas, as an auspicious deity who is the "creator, reproducer and dissolver".

 Sharma presents another etymology with the Sanskrit root ISO-, which means "to injure" or "to kill", interpreting the name to connote "one who can kill the forces of darkness".

 The Sanskrit word ISO means "relating to the god Shiva", and this term is the Sanskrit name both for one of the principal sects of Hinduism and for a member of that sect.
 It is used as an adjective to characterise certain beliefs and practices, such as Shaivism.

 Some authors associate the name with the Tamil word ' meaning "red", noting that Shiva is linked to the Sun (', "the Red one", in Tamil) and that Rudra is also called Babhru (brown, or red) in the Rigveda.
 The Vishnu sahasranama interprets Shiva to have multiple meanings: "The Pure One", and "the One who is not affected by three Guṇas of Prakṛti (Sattva, Rajas, and Tamas)".

 Shiva is known by many names such as Viswanatha (lord of the universe), Mahadeva, Mahandeo, Mahasu, Mahesha, Maheshvara, Shankara, Shambhu, Rudra, Hara, Trilochana, Devendra (chief of the gods), Neelakanta, Subhankara, Trilokinatha (lord of the three realms), and Ghrneshwar (lord of compassion).
 The highest reverence for Shiva in Shaivism is reflected in his epithets ISO ("Great god"; ISO "Great" and deva "god"), ISO ("Great Lord"; ISO "great" and ISO "lord"), and ISO ("Supreme Lord").

 Sahasranama are medieval Indian texts that list a thousand names derived from aspects and epithets of a deity.
 There are at least eight different versions of the Shiva Sahasranama, devotional hymns (stotras) listing many names of Shiva.
 The version appearing in Book 13 (ISO) of the Mahabharata provides one such list.
 (Note: This is the source for the version presented in Chidbhavananda, who refers to it being from the Mahabharata but does not explicitly clarify which of the two Mahabharata versions he is using.
 See Chidbhavananda 1997.)
 Shiva also has Dasha-Sahasranamas (10,000 names) that are found in the Mahanyasa.
 The Shri Rudram Chamakam, also known as the Śatarudriya, is a devotional hymn to Shiva hailing him by many names.